 Specifics depend upon the workshop, but this is generally what you will need:

-• 8 oz package of Creative Paper Clay® available at most art supply and craft stores (no other brand please)
+• 8 oz package of Creative Paper Clay® available at most art supply and craft stores (larger is good if you want to make more things and no other brand please)

 • Elmer's glue (small container)

 • Black fine point marker